 The only creature (apart from humans) that Columbus recorded after his first day in ‘India’, Thursday 11 October 1492, was a parrot, a bird famed for its mimicry and repetitive speech.
 That same day, he wrote in his journal that the ‘Indians’ he encountered were like children who still needed to learn to speak (his language).
 Consequently, he also noted that they would make good servants, as they quickly repeated everything that was said to them…

-In The Parrot & the Nightingale, a Phantasmagoria, we see an American Sign Language (ASL) interpreter who signs Torfs’s carefully selected passages from Columbus’s journal, while one of three Anglophone interpreters, each one fluent in a different sign language and alternating one another randomly, reinterprets the footage in spoken English.
+All the while we also see an American Sign Language (ASL) interpreter who signs Torfs’s carefully selected passages from Columbus’s journal, while one of three Anglophone interpreters, each one fluent in a different sign language and alternating one another randomly, reinterprets the footage in spoken English.